Teams, tales and tips – a guide to the local game

 Along with runs in each cup in the mid 1960s, United maintained a modest but steady presence in the league.
 Relish was added after local rivals Cambridge United gained league status in 1970 – while long-established Northampton Town always considered Peterborough as posh arrivistes, particularly after the city itself changed county status to Cambridgeshire in 1972.

-From 2007, two stints as manager by Darren Ferguson, son of Sir Alex, raised Peterborough’s profile and both times saw promotion to the Championship.
+Since 2007, four stints as manager by Darren Ferguson, son of Sir Alex, has raised Peterborough’s profile and both times saw promotion to the Championship.
 As in the early 1990s, though, second-flight status was not long-term.
 The Posh get the chance to redress this issue following another promotion in 2021-22.

 Getting Around

 The closest airport to Peterborough is East Midlands 105km (65 miles) away.
-There is no direct transport – take the Skylink bus to Nottingham Greyfriar Gate (£5.40 on board, every 20-30mins, 1hr journey time) near Nottingham station, then a direct train to Peterborough (£14 online, 1hr).
+There is no direct transport – take the TrentBarton Skylink bus to Nottingham station (£6.30 cash/card on board, every 30-45mins, 1hr journey time), then a direct train to Peterborough (£14 online, 1hr).

-From London Kings Cross, a train usually takes 45min and costs from £16 online.
-From Birmingham New Street, it’s 1hr 45mins (£20 online).
+From London Kings Cross, a train usually takes 45min and costs from £20 online.
+From Birmingham New Street, it’s 1hr 45mins (from £11 online).

 Peterborough station is a 10-15min walk to the stadium over the River Nene and a shorter one to town alongside.
 Adding a PlusBus supplement (£3.80) to your train ticket allows you to use local Centrebus, FirstBus or Stagecoach citi services, but everything is easily walkable.